Let’s Get Started

 - Image Widget: Upload a banner or large featured image.

 - Woocommerce Products: In the “Title” section, write Products, then choose the amount of products you would like to display.
 Next, configure the following options to your liking.

 - Genesis eNews Extended

 - Genesis – Featured Posts: Arrange the settings as shown below.

 - Simple Social Icons

 *Tip: If you don’t want the number of comments displayed in Genesis – Featured Posts, delete the short code for it in the “Show post info” box.

 Lastly, click over to a post and put the eNews plugin in the After Entry widget area, to display a subscribe form after all of your blog posts.
 Configure it as you did for the home page.
-You are now done with the main body of the site!
-Woohoo!

 You’ve now fully set up Earthy!

 I’ve done the best I can to guide you through the process, but if there is a step I’ve missed or if something doesn’t make sense, PLEASE let me know in the comments.
 In this way, if someone else has the same problem they can see that it’s already been asked and solved.
 DO NOT message through any contact form.
 Please, comment. 🙂